Measuring hygiene team key performance indicators can help you improve patient care and practice revenue.

 Here is a simple example about the impact of one KPI and how this one indicator can magnify a huge opportunity within your practice.

 I was recently working with a dental group (10 locations) from Ohio with 22 doctors and 28 dental hygienists.
-They were providing a D4341, D4342 or D4910 to 18 percent of their patients.
-With further examination, I discovered that of that 18 percent, 15 percent of those patients were coming in for maintenance, leaving a small number of patients that were being seen for active treatment (D4341, D4342).
+They were completing either perio scaling and root planing (D4341 or D4342) or perio maintenance (D4910) for 18 percent of their patients.
+With further examination, I discovered that of that 18 percent, 15 percent of those patients were coming in for maintenance, leaving only a small number of patients that were being seen for active perio treatment.
 Based on this information, it was clear the hygiene team was struggling to identify and communicate active disease to their patients.

 With further assessment, we discovered they did not have a consistent philosophy and needed a strong clinical protocol in place to support their team.
 During our work with this group we discussed what they believed about treating periodontal disease–and guess what they discovered?
 They were not properly assessing their patients.
 In fact, they were only collecting a PSR and not completing a comprehensive periodontal assessment on their adult patients.
 They also admitted they would overlook bleeding on over 80 percent of their patients.
 This was a huge eye-opener for them and motivated them to make a change.